 NZTA are responsible for Bridge Street and have undertaken a capacity study for that road and the primary arterial transport routes.
 They are satisfied that appropriate capacity is available.

-Council resolution Councillors Price / Browne That Council: Receive the unconfirmed minutes of the Regional Transport Committee meeting held on 27 March 2020.
+Council Councillors Price / Browne

+resolution That Council:

+a.
+Receive the unconfirmed minutes of the Regional Transport Committee meeting held on 27 March 2020.

 Carried